AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Each message in this window corresponds to a line in a source editor.
 This line has been highlighted and has a mark on its left side.
-Clicking on a message brings up a file editor pointing to that line.
+Clicking on a message brings up an editor pointing to that line.

 The :guilabel:`Locations` view provides a local toolbar with the following
 buttons: